jimfinnis/jcf12/content/teaching/CS123/filelogger/index.md

 exception.

 ```
+    /**
-    // actually perform the logging, writing the message to the open
+     * actually perform the logging, writing the message to the open
-    // file and "flushing" the writer, to guarantee the message is
+     * file and "flushing" the writer, to guarantee the message is
-    // stored on the disk.
+     * stored on the disk.
 If we don't do this, and we forget to call
-    // shutdown(), the final messages might never make it into the
+     * shutdown(), the final messages might never make it into the
-    // actual disk file.
+     * actual disk file.
+     *
+     * This is called by log() in the superclass.
+     *
+     * @param message
+     */

     @Override
     protected void performLog(String message) {